Naturopathic Kitchen: High-Fiber Foods

 Sweet Potato Ramen in Bone Broth

 This nourishing, gluten-free, sweet potato ramen recipe is packed with flavor and nutritional value.
-Add broccoli or top with avocado for a boost of even more fiber!
+Add broccoli or top with Greek Yogurt for a boost of even more fiber!

 Recipe courtesy of Bastyr University.